Malola2015/dataCourse/README.md

 ## Compilation

-Use xelatex or lualatex as latex processors, otherones would raise a compilation error.
+Use xelatex or lualatex as latex processors, other ones would raise a compilation error.
 Custom UAH fonts are needed to properly compile the project.
 The original template used to format the slides, including the fonts, can be downloaded from [this repository](https://github.com/dfbarrero/UAH-beamer-template).
 By default, the theme will use UAH fonts installed in the system, edit the theme to easily change this behaviour.

 *Manual execution of xelatex or lualatex would generate a compilation error*, since the tex documents require a variable containing the course for which the slides are compiled.
 You should use instead the command make which calls xelatex with the proper variable definition.